 capital campaign

-As of June 10, the parish family of St. Paul’s by the Sea has committed $3.2 Million to the Building Tomorrow Together campaign.
-If you have not yet made your commitment – it is
+In 2025, the parish family of St. Paul’s by the Sea committed over $3.2 Million to the Building Tomorrow Together campaign.
+If you have not yet made your commitment – it is not too late!
+Additional commitments can be made at any time over the next three years.

 PROJECT STATUS

-Project Priority | Status |
+| Project Priority | Status |

 In 1956, the Stormes Complex with Parish Day school was built on land donated by the Stormes family.
 As the congregation continued to grow, the magnificent and architecturally significant sanctuary was constructed and the first service was held on Easter Sunday, April 30, 1967.